medcomdk/MedComLandingPage/docs/assets/documents/FHIRImplementationGuide.md

 [Return](NewToFHIR.md)

 # Step-by-Step Guide
-This step-by-step guide takes its starting point in <a href="https://build.fhir.org/ig/hl7dk/dk-medcom-core/" target="_blank">MedCom Core Implementation Guide (IG)</a>.
+This step-by-step guide aims to explain the basic content and the composition of an IG, based on <a href="https://build.fhir.org/ig/hl7dk/dk-medcom-core/" target="_blank">MedCom Core Implementation Guide (IG)</a>.

 * Go to <a href="https://build.fhir.org/ig/hl7dk/dk-medcom-core/" target="_blank">MedCom Core IG</a>.
-* On the front page of the MedCom Core IG you'll find a short introduction to the IG, in this case the MedComCore profiles.
-    * On top of the front page you will finde a topbar (see <a href="#Fig1"> Figure 1</a> ):
+* On the front page of the MedCom Core IG you'll find a short introduction to the IG and menu bar, for the IG on top of the page (see <a href="#Fig1"> Figure 1</a>):
     <figure>
     <img src="../images/IG-content.png" alt="shows the content of an IG"  style="width:50%" id="Fig1">
     <figcaption text-align="center"><b>Figre 1: Menu on IG page </b></figcaption>